 However, analysts at Mizuho Bank Ltd. in Singapore said in a commentary said that while the data on new home sales was worrisome, it was "not a game-changer in its own right" and that data on existing home sales and evidence of a trend would probably carry more weight.

-Brent crude, which sets prices for imported oil used by many U.S. refineries, gained 21 cents to $111.25 a barrel on the ICE Futures exchange in London.
+Brent crude, which sets prices for imported oil used by many U.S. refineries, fell 19 cents to $110.85 a barrel on the ICE Futures exchange in London.

 In other energy futures trading on Nymex:

-Wholesale gasoline was steady at $2.871 per gallon.
+Wholesale gasoline was little changed at $2.865 per gallon.